Patient/Client Rights and Responsibilities

 Each individual has responsibilities:

-- To keep their appointments to the best of their ability or cancelling them in a timely fashion (24 hours notice)
+- To keep appointments to the best of their ability or cancel them in a timely fashion (24-hours notice is preferred.)

-- To let their health provider (NP, MD, Social Worker etc.) know if they are no longer following treatment plans
+- To let their health care provider (physician, nurse practitioner, social worker, therapist) know if they are no longer following treatment plans.

-- To share important information necessary for their care, including the use of outside health care providers
+- To share important information necessary for care including the use of outside health care providers.

-- To refrain from being intoxicated and being under the influence of illegal substances (drugs) when visiting the Health Centre
+- To refrain from intoxication or from being under the influence of any prohibited substance(s) when visiting the GBACHC.

-- To respect the professional relationship with Heath Centre providers and program leaders
+- To respect the professional relationship with GBACHC health care providers and program leaders.

-- To behave in a respectful and non-threatening manner towards staff and other clients of the Health Centre on the phone and in person
+- To behave in a respectful and non-threatening manner towards staff and other patients/clients of the GBACHC whether on the phone or in person.